I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 MessageBody: '{"status":"ok","source":"internal-alb"}'

-The endpoint called from the Step Functions HTTP Task via EventBridge Connection (Private) requires HTTPS, and the destination certificate must be verifiable by a public CA (the Resource Configuration side is defined as TCP/443).
-Therefore, even an Internal ALB requires an ACM public certificate — self-signed certificates cannot be used.
+The endpoint called from Step Functions HTTP Task via EventBridge Connection (Private) must be HTTPS, and the destination's certificate must be verifiable by a public CA (the Resource Configuration side is defined as TCP/443).
+Therefore, even for an Internal ALB, an ACM public certificate is required and self-signed certificates cannot be used.

 Resource Gateway + Resource Configuration